Why did you decide to become a writer?

 What are your favorite TV shows?

 Okay, here I can be more decisive.
-My favorites include The Walking Dead/Fear the Walking Dead, Westworld, Stranger Things, The Chilling Adventures of Sabrina, The OA, Outlander, Downton Abbey, The Great British Baking Show, Amazing Race, and Survivor.
+My favorites include The Walking Dead/Fear the Walking Dead, Westworld, Stranger Things, The Chilling Adventures of Sabrina, The OA (I'm still angry this show was canceled!), Outlander, Downton Abbey, The Great British Baking Show, Amazing Race, and Survivor.

 When do you do your writing, and how do you make time for it?